wareya/BBAE/design.md

 The alignment of stack slots is derived from the size of the stack slot and implementation-defined.
 The standard alignment is the lowest power of 2 greater than or equal to the stack slot size with a maximum of 64, i.e. a slot of size 16 has 16-byte alignment but a slot of size 17 has 32-byte alignment.
 This can be overridden to a smaller value with the !align decorator, explained later.

 Stack slots can be reordered, padded, or stored in different places (non-contiguously).
-For example, b in the following example could be padded to 16 bytes, or moved after the a.
-It may also, on windows, place the b storage in the "shadow stack space" belonging to the parent function, while putting the a storage in the current function's own stack space, or vice versa.
+For example, `b` in the following example could be padded to 16 bytes, or moved after `a`.
+It may also, on windows, place the `b` storage in the "shadow space" on the stack belonging to the parent function, while putting the `a` storage in the current function's own stack space, or vice versa.
 Stack slots may even be allocated on the heap instead of the stack.

 ```rs
 func my_func